breitreiter/whoami/case/perfstack.md

 ## The Problems

-### Data Sprawl
-SolarWinds monitors thousands of metrics across 28 on-premises products.
+**Data Sprawl** - SolarWinds monitors thousands of metrics across 28 on-premises products.
 This data was available through hundreds of purpose-built dashboard widgets spread across dozens of dashboards.
 Task Complexity - Creating and customizing SolarWinds dashboards is a